 Stabilization is another stage of the asphalt renovation process.
 Following the process of pulverization, this technique provides pavement strengthening.
 A liquid asphalt binder is created from tar and other adhesive materials and is blended with the pulverized asphalt at high temperatures.
 The preferred temperature of the mix before it it applied varies depending on the asphalt specifics and to prevent any voids.
 As a result of stabilization, asphalt changes its properties (voids content reduction, increasing durability, becoming more temperature-resistant), and its surface remains solid for a longer period of time maintaining a high level of safety for traffic and pedestrians.

 WHY CHOOSE MID ATLANTIC ASPHALT FOR MILLING, PULVERIZING AND STABILIZATION?

 Mid Atlantic Asphalt uses these asphalt repair methods because they are cost-effective, eco-friendly and reliable.
-If your asphalted property is located anywhere in Maryland, Virginia, Washington D.C., Delaware or Pennsylvania, and needs repairs feel free to contact us.
+If your asphalted property is located anywhere in Maryland, Washington D.C. or Delaware, and needs repairs feel free to contact us.
 If you have not had the opportunity to work on a project with Mid Atlantic Asphalt, our hope is that you will give us a try on your next one.
 We certainly don’t claim to be perfect, but we're confident you’ll discover that the hassle that is so

 common with construction projects will be pleasantly minimal when you work with Mid Atlantic Asphalt.